YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DBINCRVER
 ---------------

-DBINCRVER, xxxx Incorrect version of GT.M database
+DBINCRVER, xxxx Incorrect version of YottaDB database

 MUPIP Error: This is a MUPIP INTEG error.
-Refer to the topic MUPIP INTEG Errors in About This Manual section of this manual.
+Refer to the topic `MUPIP INTEG Errors in the About This Manual section <https://docs.yottadb.com/MessageRecovery/about.html#mupip-integ-errors>`_.

 Action: -